The views expressed by the host on this program don't doubt me.

 So it's a huge hit piece.

-He talked about he's raised taxes, which he did.
+He raised taxes, which he did.

-Uh Huckabee has consistently understated his role in the parole of rapist Wayne Dumond, who had been convicted in the 84 rape of a distant cousin of former President Clinton.
+Huckabee has consistently understated his role in the parole of rapist Wayne Dumond, who had been convicted in the 84 rape of a distant cousin of former President Clinton.

-Huckabee uh said then that he had serious questions as to the legitimacy of his guilt, and acknowledged later that he had met with Dumont's wife about the case while he was lieutenant governor two months after ascending the governor's office, Huckabee met with the woman again.
+Huckabee said then that he had serious questions as to the legitimacy of his guilt and acknowledged later that he had met with Duman's wife about the case while he was lieutenant governor.

-Huckabee says incorrectly he joined 80% of our percent of Arkansas voters in approving it.
+When asked about a fuel tax increase he backed in 1999, Huckabee says incorrectly he joined 80% of Arkansas voters in approving it.

-Huckabee opposed a Republican lawmaker's efforts in 2005 to require proof of legal status when applying for state services that aren't federally mandated, and proof of citizenship when registering to vote.
+Huckabee opposed a Republican lawmaker's efforts in 2005 to require proof of legal status when applying for state services that aren't federally mandated and proof of citizenship when registering to vote.

 He opposed those efforts.

-Said the bill's sponsor drank a different Jesus juice.
+Huckabee decided or derided the bill as un-American and un-Christian, said the bill's sponsor drank a different Jesus juice.

-The same year, Huckabee failed in his effort to make children of illegal immigrants eligible for state funded scholarships and in state tuition to Arkansas colleges at the time, Huckabee said he didn't understand the opposition to it.
+The same year, Huckabee failed in his effort to make children of illegal immigrants eligible for state-funded scholarships and in-state tuition to Arkansas colleges.

-I didn't catch the name of this person, but it was a civil rights activist, I think from Cleveland or somewhere in Ohio.
+I didn't catch the name of this person, but it was a civil rights activist, I think, from Cleveland or somewhere in Ohio.

-See, they got screwed.
+Because see, they got screwed.

-The Walthree guys, Mithra Limbaugh, knew this was going to happen.
+Knew this was going to happen.

-People should never have been qualified in the first place.
+The people should never have been qualified in the first place.

-Now we're gonna we gotta we gotta bail them out.
+Now we got to bail them out.

 Don't know if it'll happen.

-Sue Herrera properly pointed out, but wait a minute, Ms. Civil Rights Activist, babe.
+Sue Herrera properly pointed out, but wait a minute, Ms. Civil Rights Activist Babe.

 Not everybody in the subprime mess was a homeowner.